Glossary - Ingredients

 Frozen then dried tofu, re-hydrate

-Freeze-dried tofu originated in the Kamakura period (1185-1333) by freezing tofu then drying it out.
+Koyadofu / freeze-dried tofu (高野豆腐 in Japanese) is originated in the Kamakura period (1185-1333) by freezing tofu then drying it out.
 The tofu will be 6 times heavier when re-hydrated, and it is often used for boiled dishes or sushi.
 It is said that monks in the Mt.
 Koya region ate a variety of freeze-dried tofu called "Koya tofu" in their vegetarian cuisine, which then spread to the rest of Japan from there.

 Over half of the nutrients are vegetable proteins, plus plenty of calcium and iron.
 It is also quite good for digestion.